SoftwareAG/c8y-docs/content/device-tutorials/network-router.md

 #### <a name="parameters"></a> Configuration Management

 You can retrieve, modify and save user configuration data.
-To do this, navigate to the [**Configuration**](/users-guide/device-management/#config) tab of the router, click on the **Reload** button in the **Configuration** widget to request configuration data.
+To do this, navigate to Device management -> [Configuration](/users-guide/device-management/#config) tab of the router, click on the **Reload** button in the **Configuration** widget to request configuration data.
 It will take a few seconds to download.
 After the configuration data has arrived, you will see a list of parameters and their corresponding values.
 You can then make changes to the configuration and save them back to the device.

 You can also request a configuration snapshot from the device and later apply the configuration snapshot to other devices.